Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: Simulation Results and Discussions

 \subsubsection{NN Architecture}

-In Section \ref{NNArch}, we briefly introduce the NN architecture.
-In this part, we provide the details of the NN architecture and the training.
-Given that our main contribution is not designing NN architectures for CSI feedback, we only use the standard FC, BN, and LSTM layers.
-The UE and the BS have three FC layers.
-Considering sufficient computation power at the BS, the FC layers at the BS are twice wider than those at the UE.
-Table \ref{NNArchitecture} shows the parameters of the proposed NNs, including the neuron numbers of the FC layers and the activation function.
+As briefly touched upon in Section \ref{NNArch}, the architecture of the NN is presented.
+We have confined our endeavors to the primary objective of this work, as opposed to the comprehensive design of NN architectures specifically for CSI feedback.
+Hence, only commonly used layers, namely FC, BN, and LSTM are employed in our setup.
+The architecture comprises both UE and BS components, each consisting of three FC layers.
+Given the robust computational prowess at the disposal of the BS, its FC layers are designed to be twice as wide as those of the UE.
+A comprehensive breakdown of the architectural specifics of the proposed NNs, including neuron count within FC layers and the associated activation functions, can be found in Table \ref{NNArchitecture}.

-Simulation runs on TensorLayer 1.11.0 and is conducted on one NVIDIA DGX-1 station.
-The batch size is set to 200, the learning rate is 0.001, and the epoch is 1,000.
-During the training, the adaptive moment estimation optimizer is used to optimize the loss function.
+For the execution of simulations, we utilized TensorLayer version 1.11.0 and ran the operations on a NVIDIA DGX-1 workstation.
+Standard hyperparameters were set with a batch size of 200, a learning rate of 1e-3, and a maximum epoch count of 1,000.
+The optimization of the loss function during training leverages the Adam algorithm, which has become a staple in deep learning due to its efficiency and robustness.